lainNao/markdownlint-rule-trace-template-headers/README.md

 # markdownlint-rule-trace-template-headers

-A custom markdownlint rule that provides the functionality to check the headers of a Markdown file based on the table of contents of a template file, verifying the match and order of the headers.
+A custom markdownlint rule that provides the functionality to check the headers of a Markdown file based on the headers of a template file, verifying the match and order of the headers.

 This package is compatible with markdownlint-cli2 and not markdownlint-cli.